rakeshsukla53/stock-trading-simulation-appium/readme.markdown

 `pytest` - This is a really mature test runner for Python Programming Language

-`appium` - This technology is a leader in mobile automation because of different language bindings and community support
+`appium` - Technology leader in mobile automation for both android and iOS

 `python` - This is also a widely used programming language and easy to learn.
 The ecosystem is really specifically when it comes to test automation